pytorch/ignite/docs/source/concepts.rst

     trainer.add_event_handler(Events.COMPLETED, on_training_ended, mydata)

-Event handlers can be detached via :meth:`~ignite.engine.Engine.remove_event_handler` or via the :class:`~ignite.engine.RemovableEventHandle` reference returned by :meth:`~ignite.engine.Engine.add_event_handler`.
+Event handlers can be detached via :meth:`~ignite.engine.engine.Engine.remove_event_handler` or via the :class:`~ignite.engine.events.RemovableEventHandle` reference returned by :meth:`~ignite.engine.engine.Engine.add_event_handler`.
 This can be used to reuse a configured engine for multiple loops:

 .. code-block:: python